schloepke/gamemachine/README.md

 1. MsgPack - No message types, not a good fit
 2. Json - Too heavy, not a sparse format

+## Ruby for game logic on the client
+If the game client is java, you get easy access to ruby via jruby.
+If the game client is in C/C++, there is mini ruby which is lightweight, fast, and easy to embed.

+The advantage of using ruby is that it's highly productive, you can reuse the same code on client and server, and you can make use of the great testing tools in the ruby ecosystem.
+Having great testing frameworks for client side game logic is a huge plus.
+Just try to find something like rspec for lua.

 ## Why Jruby?
 Originally I had planned on making Game Machine a framework that you could use